The Ultimate Guide to 3D Printed Text

 Text adheres to the same 0.6mm wall and gap rules that govern other features for 3D printed parts.
 With letters that contain knife edges and other acute angles this can become a little tricky.

-We went to Thingiverse to find a great file to test the accuracy of printed text in the 3D printing processes in which we see it most: Selective Laser Sintering, Fused Deposition Modeling, and Polyjet.
+We went to Thingiverse to find a great file to test the accuracy of printed text in the 3D printing processes used most often in Xometry's 3D printing service: Selective Laser Sintering, Fused Deposition Modeling, and Polyjet.
 Our text test file was contributed to the Thingiverse by the user GreySamson (http://www.thingiverse.com/thing:383163).

 A CAD test part for text with different letter sizes and spacing